 In the past few years, my work has branched out from dramatic narrative and other works into more lyrical or poetic filmmaking that is more experimental in nature.
 I draw on documentary and narrative techniques from camera work to music, editing and visual rhythms, and sound design.
 This approach enables me to tell stories and connect with the viewer in ways that are different from my past work.
 I proceed with a plan for my work, and allow myself the freedom to drift from the plan when happy accidents occur in filmmaking, those moments that occur on the fly when a situation or subject presents itself in an unexpected way.
 It has been my experience that there are some moments and images I simply cannot not capture.
 My process has evolved to balance design with an organic approach to the capturing of the images and sounds.
 Examples of my work resulting from this process includes the Kobresia and Overlooked shorts, as well as my MFA thesis project, All Things Shining, a devised experimental, intermedial play/immersive live cinema experience and performance film that integrates live performance and media elements to explore consciousness, using time and space as a metaphoric landscape.

-As Assistant Professor of Cinematic Arts at Columbus College of Art and Design (CCAD), I teach courses including Collaborative Projects, Digital Cinema, and Visual Narrative and Storyboarding.
-I also mentor MFA candidates pursuing research and creative activities related to the moving image.
+As a Visiting Professor of Film at Kenyon College, I teach directing, screenwriting, producing, and senior seminar, a course focused on thesis development and process, as well as cinema topics.
+Prior to Kenyon, I was Assistant Professor of Cinematic Arts at Columbus College of Art and Design (CCAD), where I taught courses including Senior Capstone/Thesis, Intro to Film & Video, Digital Cinema Production, Collaborative Projects, Visual Narrative and Storyboarding.
+I also mentored MFA candidates pursuing research and creative activities related to the moving image.

-My professional background in the field of the moving image goes back 14 years and includes live action and animation, studio and independent motion pictures, documentary, visual effects, and commercials and includes projects at DreamWorks SKG and Disney.
+My professional background in the field of the moving image began in 1999 and includes live action and animation, studio and independent motion pictures, documentary, visual effects, and commercials and includes projects at DreamWorks SKG and Disney.
 Arbor Avenue Films is a production company I founded with John Whitney to make films focused on well-produced, creative storytelling.
 As co-writer and producer, our films have played festivals internationally, garnered awards, and received commercial distribution.